kchua88/data-science-S2023/challenges/c08-structures-assignment.md

 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?
-  - We can’t be 100 percent confident that the POF \< 0.03 because of uncertainty in the Monte Carlo approximation and the fact that there is variability in our measurements of Aluminum.
-However, we can be confident that 95% of the time, using the Monte Carlo method the sampling distributions would have a POF \< 0.03.
+  - We can’t be 100 percent confident that the POF \< 0.03 because of uncertainty in the Monte Carlo approximation and the fact that there is variability in our measurements of aluminum.

 ## A different way to compute the POF